Search by Keyword

-Neither John nor Paul contest to the fact that this was a full Lennon composition without any help from McCartney.
-The completion of the song's writing was done by May 28th, 1968, evidence of which is heard in the demo recording John made on that day.
+Neither John nor Paul contest to the fact that this was a full Lennon composition without any help from McCartney, although John did exclaim "Not me!" when asked of its authorship in 1980 because of his embarrassment with the song.
+The completion of its writing was done by May 28th, 1968, evidence of which is heard in the demo recording John made on that day.

 We must note here, however, that a later section of the song as it appears on the “White Album” is a snatch of a tune that Paul wrote on the spot during the recording of his song “I Will,” on September 16th, 1968.
 This recording, referred to by many as “Can You Take Me Back,” was actually written by Paul and can thereby add credence, for some, to “Cry Baby Cry” being a legitimate Lennon / McCartney composition.

 On May 28th, 1968, The Beatles gathered at George's 'Kinfauns' house in Esher, Surrey, to record demo versions of songs that they had recently written in preparation for recording their next album.
 As was usually the case when starting any kind of recording project, John would go first.
 He recorded a number of new songs in a row on that day onto George's Ampex four-track machine, the first of which was "Cry Baby Cry," indicating he was especially proud of this song at the time.